deepjavalibrary/djl/docs/development/how_to_use_dataset.md

 api "ai.djl:basicdataset:0.10.0"
 ```

-There are three parts we need to implement for CSVDataset.
+There are four parts we need to implement for CSVDataset.

 1. Constructor and Builder

 First, we need a private field that holds the CSVRecord list from the csv file.
 We create a constructor and pass the CSVRecord list from builder to the class field.
 For builder, we have all we need in `BaseBuilder` so we only need to include the two minimal methods as shown.